 - I cannot financially afford a vacation, 32%

-Our work martyr complex is reinforced by company culture, chiefly poor communication around time off.
-Even though senior business leaders overwhelmingly recognize the importance of using time off, two-thirds of American employees say their company says nothing, sends mixed messages about, or discourages using their time off—virtually unchanged since 2014.
+Unfortunately, our work martyr complex is reinforced by company culture, chiefly poor communication around time off.
+Even though senior business leaders overwhelmingly recognize the importance of using time off, nearly two-thirds (66%) of employees say their company says nothing, sends mixed messages about, or discourages using their time off—virtually unchanged since 2014.
 This culture of silence has created a vacuum where negative perceptions thrive.

 The Benefits Taking Time Off Can Deliver

-Huge majorities of American workers believe that time off helps them relax and recharge, and offers the opportunity to do what they enjoy.
-Nearly two-thirds say their concentration and productivity at work improve with taking time off and 61 percent report greater satisfaction at work after taking vacation time.
+An overwhelming majority of American workers believe that time off helps them relax and recharge, and offers the opportunity to do what they enjoy.
+Nearly two-thirds of employees say their concentration and productivity at work improve with taking time off.
 This sentiment is echoed by senior business leaders, 91 percent of whom believe employees return from vacation recharged and renewed—and ready to work more effectively.

 Unused vacation days cost the U.S. economy $236 billion in 2016, due to lost spending.
 That spending would have supported 1.8 million American jobs and generated $70 billion in additional income for American workers.
 If the 54 percent of workers who left time unused in 2016 took just one more day off, it would drive $33 billion in economic impact.

 The good news: the jump in vacation usage from 16.2 to 16.8 days delivered a $37 billion impact to the U.S. economy.

 Real workplace change depends on managers.
 To workers, the boss is the most powerful influencer when it comes to taking time off, even slightly more influential than the employee’s family (24% put the boss as number one, 23% said family).
 In fact, 76 percent of employees said if they felt fully supported and encouraged by their boss, they would be likely to take more time off.